atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 «
 "^0 .
 ft
-you, my little charmer, ” added he, iturning to Maria, and throwing his arm round her waist“ “not you of your mama’s way of thinking ?”
+you, my little charmer, " added he, iturning to Maria, and throwing his arm round her waist“ “not you of your mama’s way of thinking ?"
-** exa<5l: ly, ” replied She, ssapping her hand in his; “no two people can be “better agreed : let but somebody pro“ “the money, I will find ways enough to Ipend it.”
+** exa<5l: ly, " replied She, ssapping her hand in his; “no two people can be “better agreed : let but somebody pro“ “the money, I will find ways enough to Ipend it."
-Bravo!” answered Smith, killing her, “you are a girl after my own
+Bravo!" answered Smith, killing her, “you are a girl after my own
 \
-“heart; let us make an agreement to enjoy every pleasure as far as it will go.”
+“heart; let us make an agreement to enjoy every pleasure as far as it will go."
-“Hold, hold, ” said she, drawing back her hand, “I have no sort of ob jedhon to any kind of enjoyment;
+“Hold, hold, " said she, drawing back her hand, “I have no sort of ob jedhon to any kind of enjoyment;
 _ but I cannot poshbly think of con“ “myself — There you must excuse me — No, no — I am very willing
 I “to